andresocorro/project_1/README.md

     * HousingAnalysisForDifferentCities
          The module to merge the crime and housing census data and build analysis graphs and charts to home sales within different price groups

+     * gmaps
+          The module uses google apis to map the cities

      * HousingUnitsCensus
          The module to retrieve housing census data from Income census API